www.musicalschwartz.com > Disney Musicals > Enchanted

 November, 2005 [To read the main Enchanted page, go to disney-movies-enchanted.htm]

-With this week's announcement that Amy Adams had officially been cast to play Princess Giselle in "Enchanted," it looks like this oft-postponed project (Disney's first feature-length film to combine live action and animation since 1988's "Who Framed Roger Rabbit") is finally getting ready to go into production.
+with this week's announcement that Amy Adams had officially been cast to play Princess Giselle in "Enchanted," it looks like this oft-postponed project (Disney's first feature-length film to combine live action and animation since 1988's "Who Framed Roger Rabbit") is finally getting ready to go into production.

 And yet ...
 Even though "Enchanted" already has a director attached (I.E. Kevin Lima.
 The co-director of Disney's 1999 release, "Tarzan."
 Not to mention being the guy who helmed 2000's "102 Dalmatians"), there are still those in Hollywood that say: "I'll believe that the Mouse is actually making this movie when it finally turns up at my local multiplex."